mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** No?
 Can anyone say something about it?

-**Someone:** I was going to say, a life functioning, rather than a life kind of caught by our idea...
+**Someone:** I was going to say, a life functioning, rather than a life kind of caught by our idea of ourself.

-**Katagiri Roshi:** I think that they constantly...
-I think before you come to the Zen center, before you do zazen, look at your life in the past – you know, how often we took care of everything carelessly.
-But after coming to the Zen center and sitting zazen and listening to the Buddha’s teaching, even though you don’t understand the real meaning of Buddha’s teachings, still something penetrated your life.
-So, even though you don’t like to listen, the teachings, so-called “take care of the microphone with your sincere heart,” as well as taking care of your life, exactly.
-Always listening to this, very naturally, unconsciously or consciously, you can deal with your book, and something like that.
-You can wrap the book with a wrapping cloth, and hold it with a sincere heart.
+**Katagiri Roshi:** [...]
+I think before you come to the Zen center, before you do zazen, look at your life in the past: you know, how often we took care of everything carelessly.
+But after coming to the Zen center and sitting zazen and listening to the Buddha’s teaching: even though you don’t understand the real meaning of Buddha’s teachings, still something penetrated your life.
+So, even though you don’t like to listen to the teachings – so-called “take care of the microphone with your sincere heart, as well as taking care of your life, exactly” –  always listening to this, very naturally, unconsciously or consciously, you can deal with your book, and something like that.
+You know, you can wrap the book with a wrapping cloth, and hold it with a sincere heart.

 This is a quite different life.
-You don’t know, actually.
-But, your everyday life is completely different.
+You don’t know, actually, but your everyday life is completely different.

 So before you come to the Zen center, look at your life.
-Very naturally a different attitude toward your life, toward others’ life, you can see.
+Very naturally you can see a different attitude toward your life, toward others’ life.

-And then, maturity means, you have to do it day by day.
+And then maturity means you have to do it, day by day.
 So, take care of your book, your toilet paper, and your boots, and your pants, et cetera, every day with a sincere heart.
-That is called maturity.
-Maturity is not talking about concepts, maturity is a way to *demonstrate* your life, based on that ancient mirror.
+That is called maturity, so-called.
+Maturity is not talking about concepts, maturity is a way to *demonstrate* your life based on that ancient mirror.
 You have to demonstrate.

-So that’s why, how can you demonstrate?
+So how can you demonstrate?
 I try to demonstrate.
-When you demonstrate, your life perhaps can be exactly reflected in that ancient mirror, beyond your speculation.
+When you demonstrate, your life, five *skandhas*, is exactly reflected in that ancient mirror, beyond your speculation.

 That’s why I tell you.
-So, very naturally you do it.
-This is called maturity.
+So, very naturally you do it!
+This is called maturity, we say.
 Each fragment is really encompassed by this maturity.
 So, very naturally, a different way of life is coming up.

 Is that clear?

 **Question:** Hojo-san?
-According to you, how freedom, maturity and freedom are the same things?
+According to you,  [...] maturity and freedom are the same things?

 **Katagiri Roshi:** Yes, almost the same things.

-**Question:** Almost?
+**Questioner:** Almost?

 **Katagiri Roshi:** Almost.
-The definition of freedom is different from maturity. *Maturity* is more paying attention to the quality of living life, aliveness in life.
-Liberation or freedom is a kind of pretty vast meaning, general.
+The definition of freedom is different from maturity. *Maturity* is more paying attention to the quality of living life, aliveness in life. *Liberation* or *freedom* is a kind of pretty vast meaning, general.
 General attitude towards human life, okay?
 Liberation, freedom.

-You know freedom or liberation, but you don’t know how to live in liberation.
+You know freedom or liberation, but you don’t know *how* to live in liberation.
 In the world of freedom, we don’t know.
 That’s why we need maturity.
 We have to make our life mature.
-Then, maturity makes your life, causes your life to live in the world of liberation.
+Then, maturity causes your life to live in the world of liberation.
 Is that clear?

 **Questioner**: *[Japanese phrase]* “vast open space.”
 In this vast open space, we have freedom, or maturity.

 **Katagiri Roshi:** Sure, already.

-**Questioner:** The definition of freedom: is it a *kind of* maturity?
+**Questioner:** Already.
+The definition of freedom: is it a *kind of* maturity?
 More, bigger?

 **Katagiri Roshi:** A kind of what?